Non-archimedean tame topology and stably dominated types: Introduction

-In the last subsection of \S \ref{sec2} (to step back a little) we present the main result of \cite{hhm} with a new insight regarding one point, that will be used in several critical points later in the paper.
-We know that every nonempty definable set over an algebraically closed substructure of a model of $\ACVF$ extends to a definable type.
-A definable type $p$ can be decomposed into a definable type $q$ on $\G^n$, and a map from this type to stably dominated definable types.
-In previous definitions of metastability, this decomposition involved an uncontrolled base change that prevented any canonicity.
-We note here that the $q$-germ of $f$ is defined with no additional parameters, and that it is this germ that really determines $p$.
-Thus a general definable type is a function from a definable type on $\G^n$ to stably dominated definable types.

-In \secref{definable-compactness} we define the central notion of definable compactness; we give a general definition that may be useful whenever one has definable topologies with enough definable types.
+In Chapter \ref{definable-compactness} we define the central notion of definable compactness; we give a general definition that may be useful whenever one has definable topologies with enough definable types.
 The o-minimal formulation regarding limits of curves is replaced by limits of definable types.
 We relate definable compactness to being closed and bounded.
 We show the expected properties hold, in particular the image of a definably compact set under a continuous definable map is definably compact.

 The definition of $\std{V}$ is a little abstract.
-In \S \ref{sec5} we give a concrete representation of $\std{\Aa^n}$ in terms of spaces of semi-lattices.
+In Chapter \ref{sec5} we give a concrete representation of $\std{\Aa^n}$ in terms of spaces of semi-lattices.
 This was already alluded to in the first paragraphs of the introduction.

 A major issue in this paper is the frontier between the definable and the topological categories.
 In o-minimality automatic continuity theorems play a role.
 Here we did not find such results very useful.
-At all events in \S \ref{gint} we characterize topologically those subspaces of $\std{V}$ that can be definably parameterized by $\G^n$.
+At all events in \ref{ss6.2} we characterize topologically those subspaces of $\std{V}$ that can be definably parameterized by $\G^n$.
 They turn out to be o-minimal in the topological sense too.
 We use here in an essential way the construction of $\std{V}$ in terms of spaces of semi-lattices, and the characterization in \cite{hhmcrelle} of definable maps from $\G$ into such spaces.
+We shall prove that our retractions provide skeleta lying in the subspace $\stda{V}$ of $\std{V}$ \tcb{of {\em strongly stably dominated types} introduced in \ref{ss6.5}.} \tcb{This is another canonical space associated with $V$, ind-definable this time, admitting a natural continuous map into $\std{V}$ which restricts to a topological embedding on definable subsets.
+We study it further in Chapter \ref{section:ssd}; our uniformity results for $\std{V}$ depend on it.}